theartful/broadcast_queue/README.md

 ## Is this queue lock-free?

-Depending on the waiting strategy you use.
-The default strategy uses condition variables, which requires locks, but in return we get less cpu usage.
-But if you prefer a lock-free queue, you can use the semaphore waiting strategy, which will give better speeds for reading and writing into the queue, but will use more cpu time due to the required busy waiting.
+It depends on the waiting strategy employed.
+The default strategy uses condition variables, which requires locks but results in lower CPU usage.
+Alternatively, the semaphore waiting strategy is lock-free with faster read/write speeds, at the cost of higher CPU usage due to busy waiting.

 ## Use